 Restoration of Gun Rights

 Want to hunt again?
-Call us for a free consultation to determine if you are eligible to have your firearms rights restored in Washington.
+Call us for a free consultation for our criminal law services to determine if you are eligible to have your firearms rights restored in Washington.
 If you are eligible, we can have you hunting on private or public land again in no time.
 The conviction that resulted in the loss of the right to possess a firearm does not have to have been made in Washington, but in order to have your gun rights restored in Washington, you must live in Washington and bring your petition in the county in which you reside.
 In order to qualify you must:

 - Be at least 18 years old.

 - Have no criminal charges pending in any court.